Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

-Having $I$ in the first component always shows that $\t\alpha^0$ component is in $\t\beta_1^0$ or $\t\beta_1^1$ and having $I$ in the second component shows that $\t\alpha^1$ component is in the other lift of $\t\beta_1$.
-In case of having $J$ in the first (resp. second) coordinate, we deal with the $\t\alpha^0$ (resp. $\t\alpha^1$) component on the lifts of $\beta_2$.
-The $N$ shows that the configuration has its component neither on the lifts of $\beta_1$ nor on the lifts of $\beta_2$ in the corresponding $\alpha$ lift.\\
+We decompose the set of generators of the Heegaard diagram $\t H$ according to the position of the components of a generator on $\t\alpha^0_1$ and $\t\alpha^1_1$.
+We represent the type of each generator with an ordered pair.
+The first (resp. second) entry is $I$ if the component on $\t\alpha^0_1$ (resp. $\t\alpha^1_1$) is on one of the lifts of $\B_1$ (either $\t\beta_1^0$ or $\t\beta_1^1$).
+The first (resp. second) entry is $J$ when the $\t\alpha_1^0$ (resp. $\t\alpha_1^1$) component is on one of the lifts of $\beta_2$.
+The $N$ in the first (resp. second) entry shows that the generator has its $\t\alpha^0_1$ (resp. $\t\alpha^1_1$) component neither on the lifts of $\beta_1$ nor on the lifts of $\beta_2$.
+Hence we have the following decomposition for the set of generators: